Fix "Taking longer than usual" and transcription errors

 If Flow can't access your microphone when you start dictating, it dismisses the session immediately and shows one of the following:

 • No microphone detected: Flow couldn't find a connected microphone.
-Click Open Settings to check your system's audio input devices.
+Click Open Sound Settings to check your system's audio input devices.

 • Selected microphone is unavailable: The microphone you previously selected in Flow is no longer connected.
 Click Choose Microphone to pick a different one.

 • Microphone unavailable: Another app may be using the microphone exclusively, or there's an audio driver issue.
 Click Troubleshoot for next steps.
-If the problem is transient, try dictating again — Flow only shows this notification if the issue occurs twice in a short period.

 • Microphone error: An unexpected problem prevented microphone access.
 Click Troubleshoot for next steps.
-As above, this only appears on a repeated failure.

 What do the error messages mean during iOS onboarding?

-• "Oops, we didn't hear you..
-Get closer to your mic!": Flow didn't pick up any audio.
+• "Oops, we didn't hear you...
+Get closer to your mic and try again!": Flow didn't pick up any audio.
 Move closer to your microphone and try again.

 • "Poor connection!
-Tap the mic to try again": Flow couldn't reach the transcription server due to a weak or dropped connection.
+Tap the mic to try again": Flow couldn't reach the transcription server.
 Check your internet and tap the mic to retry.

 • "Your mic is being used by another app.
 Close other apps and try again!": Another app has exclusive access to your microphone.
 Close other apps and try dictating again.